ISO-TC204/ISO-TC204.github.io/docs/wg14/index.md

 -->

 <!-- === DESCRIPTIONS OF WG STANDARDS / DOCUMENTS ===
-    The content below is distilled from the respective WG section in "JSAE ITS Standardization Activities of ISO/TC204 - 2024" and iso.org/obp and is intended as an initial example only for future editing by the repsective WG.
+    The content below is distilled from the respective WG section in "JSAE ITS Standardization Activities of ISO/TC204 - 2024" and iso.org/obp and is intended as an initial example only for future editing by the respective WG.
 -->

 ## Motorway chauffeur systems